StarZ3r0/coding-standards/README.md

 # Coding standards
-When contributing code to with me, you must follow its coding standards and use this tools.
+When contributing code to with me, you must follow its coding standards.

 ## PHP
 ### Coding Standards